lollo004/Forma/README.md

 ## Getting Started

 ### Installation
+#### Install binaries from release channel
+- There are pre-built binaries for Linux, MacOS and Windows.
+Note: tested on linux only.

+#### Building from source
+Required Packages:
-- Packages required: gcc, make, flex, bison.
+- clang, flex, bison, make
+- mingw-w64 (Linux only, for Windows cross-compilation)
+- llvm (macOS only, recommended over system Clang)
+- mingw-w64-clang-x86_64 (Windows only, for native compilation in MSYS2)
-- Run `make` to compile binaries and generate compiler/executor.
+- Run `make release` to compile binaries and generate executable for host platform
 - Run `./formula examples/hello_world`

 ### Hello, World!
 Hello, World! example in Formula: